Developer-BT/DietXML/Rust/readme.md

 <a name="basic-usage-section"></a>
 ## Basic Usage

-*See below in this read me for more detailed introduction to library and runable examples*
+*See below in this README for more detailed introduction to library and runnable examples*

 ```rust
 use diet_xml::XmlBuilder;